Clinical UM Guideline

 |Subject:||Dihydroergotamine Mesylate (DHE) Injection for the Treatment of Migraine or Cluster Headaches in Adults|

-Intravenous or subcutaneous dihydroergotamine therapy is considered medically necessary for the acute treatment of migraine attacks with aura in adults meeting the following International Headache Society consensus criteria (Cephalalgia,2005):
+Intravenous or subcutaneous dihydroergotamine therapy is considered medically necessary for the acute treatment of migraine attacks with aura in an adult meeting the following International Headache Society (IHS) diagnostic criteria:

-Intravenous or subcutaneous dihydroergotamine therapy is considered medically necessary for the acute treatment of migraine attacks without aura in adults meeting the following International Headache Society consensus criteria (Cephalalgia, 2005):
+Intravenous or subcutaneous dihydroergotamine therapy is considered medically necessary for the acute treatment of migraine attacks without aura in an adult meeting the following IHS diagnostic criteria:

-Intravenous or subcutaneous dihydroergotamine therapy is considered medically necessary for the acute treatment of cluster headache episodes in adults meeting the following International Headache Society consensus criteria (Cephalalgia, 2005):
+Intravenous or subcutaneous dihydroergotamine therapy is considered medically necessary for the acute treatment of cluster headache episodes in an adult meeting the following IHS diagnostic criteria:

-Intravenous or subcutaneous dihydroergotamine therapy is considered medically necessary in adults for any of the following conditions:
+Intravenous or subcutaneous dihydroergotamine therapy is considered medically necessary in an adult for any of the following conditions:

 Not Medically Necessary:

-Intravenous or subcutaneous dihydroergotamine therapy is considered not medically necessary when the criteria listed above are not met and for all other indications.
+Intravenous or subcutaneous dihydroergotamine therapy is considered not medically necessary when the criteria are not met and for all other indications.

 |J1110||Injection, dihydroergotamine mesylate, per 1 mg|